lalitmanam/lalitmanam.github.io/_pages/cv.md

 Research Interests
 ------
-I am currently interested in 3D Vision problems primarily on large scale structure-from-motion and SLAM pipelines.
-My recent work has been on developing methods to estimate camera motions in structure-from-motion.
-Previously, I was involved in development of impulse noise removal techniques from colour images.
+I am currently interested in 3D reconstruction problems in computer vision, primarily on large-scale structure-from-motion and SLAM pipelines.
+My recent work has been on developing methods for efficient and reliable estimation of camera motions in structure-from-motion.
+Previously, I was involved in the development of impulse noise removal techniques from colour images.

 <!--* Research Interests - Machine Learning
 * Other Learning Interests - ... -->